bcgov/platform-developer-docs/tech-docs-writing-guide.md

 ### On this page

 Use the **On this page** section as a simple table of contents.
 See this section on [Anchor links](https://www2.gov.bc.ca/gov/content/governments/services-for-government/service-experience-digital-delivery/web-content-development-guides/web-style-guide/writing-guide/links).

+### People

+Avoid using people's names in documentation.
+There are many good reasons for this:

+- They might be away
+- They may have left the position or changed positions
+- Organizational contact methods or means may have changed

+You get the idea.
+Essentially, when you avoid using their name, it means you avoid questions and also don't have to go back and update it later.
+Use their position or reference more general means of contact.
+For example, a RocketChat channel or a team email.

 ## Accessibility